sini/nixkraken/docs/src/guides/theming.md

 > [!TIP]
 >
-> Refer to the [installation guide about packages](../getting-started/install/packages.md) to learn how to make themes available to your configuration.
+> Refer to the [installation guide about packages][doc-install-pkgs] to learn how to make themes available to your configuration.

-To install themes for GitKraken, add them to [`ui.extraThemes`](../options/ui.md#uiextrathemes):
+To install themes for GitKraken, add them to [`ui.extraThemes`][doc-opt-extrathemes]:

 ```nix
 {